jubatus/website/source/en/fv_convert.rst

 Requirements for the Python class is as follows:

 * The class must implement ``create`` class method.
-  The argument ``params`` is a dict object of configuration parameters.
+  The argument ``param`` is a dict object of configuration parameters.
 * The class must implement an instance method with signature required for each interface.
   See sections below for details.
 * The module containing the class must be in any of ``sys.path``, any of paths defined in ``PYTHONPATH`` environment variable, or the default Python plugin module directory (``$PREFIX/lib/jubatus/python``).